-- Where the Amazon Prime Rewards Visa Signature Card stands out
+- Where the Amazon Prime Rewards Visa Card stands out

 - Additional benefits

-- Where the Amazon Prime Rewards Visa Signature Card falls short
+- Where the Amazon Prime Rewards Visa Card falls short

-- Compare the Amazon Prime Rewards Visa Signature Card with the Bank of America® Cash Rewards credit card
+- Compare the Amazon Prime Rewards Visa Card with the Bank of America® Customized Cash Rewards credit card

 - The bottom line

-Where the Amazon Prime Rewards Visa Signature Card stands out
+Where the Amazon Prime Rewards Visa Card stands out

 Great rewards rate.
 Earn 5% back at Amazon.com and Whole Foods Market, 2% back at restaurants, gas stations and drugstores, 1% back on all other purchases.
 There’s no limit to how much you can earn.
-Other cards such as the Chase Freedom® and the Discover it® Cash Back have quarterly maximums on the 5% rate.
-After that, your rate drops until it’s time for a new category.
+Other popular cards may have quarterly spend maximums while earning 5% back, and once you hit that spending cap your rate drops until it’s time for a new category.

 Cash back comes as rewards points, with 1 point being worth 1 cent.
 You can redeem rewards toward Amazon purchases with no minimum amount required for redemption.
 Or you can redeem your rewards for cash — starting at 2,000 points, which is equal to $20 — as a statement credit or a bank account deposit.

 Keep in mind that to be eligible for this card and its rewards, you have to be an Amazon Prime member.
-If you’re not, then you can apply for the Amazon Rewards Visa Signature Card, but its rewards are not as robust: 3% back at Amazon.com and Whole Foods Market, 2% back at restaurants, gas stations and drugstores, 1% back on all other purchases.
+If you’re not, then you can apply for the DUPLICATE Amazon Rewards Visa Signature Card, but its rewards are not as robust: .

 No annual fee.
 The annual fee for this card is $0, which is a huge win when paired with its generous rewards.
 Of course, it does require an Amazon Prime membership, which costs $119 a year, or $59 a year if you’re a college student.
 (There are monthly subscription options if you prefer that, but they add up to cost more over the course of a year than the annual options.)